 Be sure to check with your current insurance provider before canceling a health insurance policy; you may have to wait until the end of your current policy year to make a change.

 If you have insurance through an employer.
 As long as you're happy with your plan, you can keep it.
-You're considered covered under Obamacare.
+You're considered covered under the Affordable Care Act.
 On the other hand, if you're not satisfied with the coverage you have, you may be able to switch to an individual plan through Massachusetts Health Connector.